Everything you need to know about life-threatening Placenta Previa

 - Have a history of abortion or multiple dilation and curettage (a procedure to remove tissue from inside the uterus)

-- Have had c-section (the risk increases with each subsequent c-section)
+- Had c-section (the risk increases with each subsequent c-section)

 - Have endometrial scarring (bands of fibrous scar tissue that form within the uterus) from a previous episode of placenta previa